BBai-Tips/bbai/README.md

 ### Key Features

 - **Universal Text Support**: From code to prose, bbai handles it all.
-- **Project-Wide Understanding**: Utilizes advanced techniques like RAG and embeddings for holistic project comprehension.
+- **Project-Wide Understanding**: Uses `ctags` for initial project comprehension, with plans for advanced techniques like RAG and embeddings in the future.
 - **Intelligent Tools**: Employs LLM tools for clear, purpose-driven interactions.
 - **First-Class Project Discussions**: Makes conversations about your project as important as the changes themselves.
 - **Multiple Interface Options**: CLI, API, and future browser support for flexible usage.